scw-nhs/dcf-design-history/docs/index.md

 Work started in October 2025 to update the existing Digital Capabilities Framework in line with [the team's rapid discovery findings](/discovery/).
 This focused on current and future users' needs, and how they have changed since the framework was first introduced to support the shift from paper-based and electronic patient record systems to modern digital EPRs.

-The alpha's working title is **'NHS Secondary Care Application Capabilities'**.
-This reflects user research findings that 'Digital Capabilities Framework' was not well understood, and also the need to align it to the NHS One Architecture Model (OAM).
-Its focus within OAM is on digital secondary care application capabilities, aiming to make sure its outputs are high quality, free of duplication and immediately consumable by OAM.
+The alpha's working title is **'Digital Capabilities Framework for Secondary Care EPRs'**.
+This reflects user research findings that 'Digital Capabilities Framework' was not well understood - many users felt it covered all digital capabilities needed by NHS organisations, rather than relating to a single application type (EPRs) within secondary care only.

+Over time, DCF will align to the emerging NHS One Architecture Model (OAM).
+The team is starting this process by aiming to make sure DCF outputs are high quality, free of duplication and immediately consumable by OAM.

 The alpha prototype will: